benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

 2. **Back to Back Season Averages**:

 The next phase of this process was to find our comparison of stats A.K.A the averages of all the back-to-back contests.
-With the help of Chat GPT, I was able to put together a query that could seperate the games based on the date they were played.
+I was able to put together a query that could seperate the games based on the date they were played.

 The key part of the code that allows it to retrieve data from different dates (specifically consecutive dates) lies in the use of: